Properly storing your bike is essential to prevent lasting damage.

 Not Enough Room

-Many cyclists have trouble figuring out a way to properly store their bike if they don’t have a lot of room.
+Many cyclists have trouble figuring out a way to properly store their bikes if they don’t have a lot of room.

 Bikes are not very small, so you will need to have quite a bit of space to store them.
 While storing a bike is pretty doable in a big garage, people may not have storage space in an apartment building or a city.

 Improper Storage Techniques